AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 ![person card of Bobby Tan](images/personCard.png)

 Once added, a client card consisting of the **name, existing plans, upcoming meeting date and last-contacted date** will be shown in the client list.
-The rest of the information will only be shown when the client is [selected](#viewing-the-detailed-profile-a-client--select).
+The rest of the information will only be shown when the client is selected.
 This is to prevent the main list from being too cluttered.

 ### Listing all clients : `list`

 Shows a list of all clients in FApro.

 Format: `list`

+<div style="page-break-after: always;"></div>

 ### Editing a client : `edit`